Global supply chains are rarely viewed through a human lens.

 Case Study: When the Chain Stalls

-A U.S. manufacturing firm had secured a new supplier partnership in Southeast Asia.
+A U.S. manufacturing firm secured a new supplier partnership in Southeast Asia.

 The relationship started well — contracts signed, timelines agreed, expectations documented.